Comet Section

 All types of observations are welcome including, but not restricted to: visual magnitude observations, visual drawings, visual descriptions, CCD images, CCD magnitude measurements, spectroscopy and photographs.

-About the Comet Section Coordinator:
+About the Comets Section Coordinator:

 Conclusion: